gsgallant/computertrivia/README.md

 #Comments

 This was a lot of fun to do and was one of my first attempts at JQuery.
 The game has many questions that I actually know the answers to because of my early career in the software industry.
-I actually programmed in Assembly, MUMPS, and I programmed under the CP/M and DOS operating systems!
+I actually programmed in Assembly, MUMPS, FORTRAN, COBOL and I programmed extensively under the CP/M and DOS operating systems using BASIC and compiled BASIC!
+I worked in MUMPS for several years for a software development firm in Little Falls, NJ called Interactive Systems and Management.

 <p align="center">
 &copy; Greg Gallant